disclosure: affiliate links may be used in this post.

 When applying the primer I noticed the veneer was loose on the right cabinet door.
 I put wood glue under the veneer and clamped it down to dry.

 The paint for the sideboard is an oops paint I picked up at Home Depot a few months ago.
 The paint is Behr Paint and Primer all-in-one and the price was $2.10 for a quart.
 Can’t beat the price.
 I liked the gray because it has a hint of brown.
-Gray can sometimes too cool or have too much of a blue undertone for me.
+Gray can sometimes be too cool or have too much of a blue undertone for me.

 I applied two coats of white primer and two coats of paint.
+(It’s Furniture Fixer Upper Tour Day.
+My tour buddies have some real beauties for us.
+Links at the bottom of the post.)

 Next step was to decide about the hardware.
 The original hardware was really frufru with lots of curlicue details.